 Is it Normal for Chihuahuas to Eat Grass?

-With roughly 3 out of 4 Chihuahuas exhibiting this behavior during their lifetime, most experts agree that grass eating is normal.
-Some Chihuahuas are finicky and prefer specific varieties such as fescue or ryegrass, while others are less discriminate and willing to eat any grass they can get their paws on.
+With roughly 3 out of 4 Chihuahuas exhibiting this behavior during their lifetime, most experts agree that grass eating is normal behavior.
+Some Chihuahuas are finicky and prefer specific varieties like fescue or ryegrass, while others are less discriminate and willing to eat any grass they can get their paws on.
 Regardless, you've probably seen your pint-sized companion eat grass at least once.
-It's a normal behavior exhibited by all dogs, both big and small.
+It's normal behavior exhibited by most dogs, both big and small.

 Understanding why Chihuahuas eat grass, however, is more difficult.
 We've learned a great deal about man's best friend since we first domesticated them some 15,000 years ago, but we've yet to draw a conclusive answer to this question.